Dungeon-Masterji/Nirbhaya/README.md

 Nirbhaya is a web-based safety platform designed to empower women and provide them with essential tools for emergencies.
 It offers features like SOS alerts, live location tracking and support.

+## Here is the deployed link : https://v0-women-s-safety-website.vercel.app/dashboard
+# give it a star if you liked it

 ## Features

 -   **SOS Alerts:** One-tap SOS alerts to notify emergency contacts and nearby volunteers.